-Next Meeting:June 25, the plans for the Library + Senior Center will be presented to the City Council at 6:30 PM in a special meeting in City Hall at 575 Dorset Street.
+Next Meeting:On July 16, the concept plans for the Library + Senior Center + City Hall will be presented to the City Council at thier regular meeting for acceptance in City Hall at 575 Dorset Street.

 Council and Library Board of Trustees Update 6/11